 Control channels (ETSI TS 101 376-5-2) are intended to carry signalling or synchronization data.
 Three categories of control channels are defined: broadcast, common and dedicated.
 Specific channels within these categories are defined.
 As with traffic channels, some control channels are applicable to A, Gb and Iu modes and some are specific to a subset of modes.
 Where no mode is indicated, the control channel is applicable to both.
 Two sets of control channels are defined.
 Depending on available satellite e.i.r.p. one set may be preferred over the other.
 All broadcast and common control channels are transmitted on a 31.25 kHz carrier.

-Broadcast control channels include
+4.3.7.3.3.1 Broadcast control channels

-FCCH or FCCH3
+4.3.7.3.3.1.1 FCCH or FCCH3

-The FCCH or FCCH3 carries information for frequency correction of the mobile earth station (MES).
+The Frequency Correction CHannel (FCCH or FCCH3) carries information for frequency correction of the mobile earth station (MES).
 This frequency correction is only required for operation of the radio subsystem.
 The FCCH is also used for system information cycle synchronization of the MES.
 The FCCH is downlink only.

 The FCCH burst is a real chirp signal spanning three slots.
 The complex envelope of the transmitted burst is defined as follows (ETSI TS 101 376-5-4):